 Group 1 trained with 3 full range of motion sets on the bench press.

-Group 2 trained with 3 partial range of motion sets (and they defined a partial repetition as, "one that is beyond the sticking point 2 to 5 inches from range of motion full extension of the elbows.")
+Group 2 trained with 3 partial range of motion sets (and they defined a partial repetition as "one that is beyond the sticking point 2 to 5 inches from range of motion full extension of the elbows.")

 Group 3 trained using a combination of partial and full range of motion sets.

-Not surprisingly all three groups showed significant increases in strength.
+Not surprisingly, all three groups showed significant increases in strength.
 The interesting thing was that there were no statistically significant differences between the three groups.
 All three types of training produced the same maximal strength results!

 Meanwhile, researchers also conducted a similar test exclusively on women.
-On May 19, 2005 they released the results of that study.
+On May 19, 2005, they released the results of that study.
 They found there was a statistically significant difference between the full range of motion group and the partial and mixed groups.
-Researchers concluded that lifting through a full range of motion is superior for development of maximal upper-body strength in women.
+Researchers concluded that lifting through a full range of motion is superior for the development of maximal upper-body strength in women.

 So what does that mean for the average person working out?

-Full range of motion is appears to be the best training program (especially for women), BUT partial reps can help with strength gains.
+Full range of motion appears to be the best training program (especially for women), BUT partial reps can help with strength gains.
 If you're trying to break through a plateau, or are getting bored with your current workout program, consider adding partial reps for a few weeks.
 We'll let you know more as further studies are conducted.